 We are proud to be exclusively supporting Dr Hamilton's charity "Love Your Pet Love Your Vet".

-To secure your registration, register and pay before 31 December 2019 and you'll save $100!
-Please complete your registration by clicking the link below and making your payment.
+Please complete your registration by clicking the link below and selecting your payment option and making your payment.

 For enquiries, sponsorship opportunities, or further information please contact us.